My Love from the Star (Philippine TV series): Development

 My Love from the Star is a South Korean television drama series broadcast by Seoul Broadcasting System.
 Written by Park Ji-eun and directed by Jang Tae-yoo, the series starred Kim Soo-hyun and Jun Ji-hyun.
 The television series was broadcast in the Philippines through GMA Network.

 On March 24, 2016, GMA Network announced that they have acquired the rights to remake the South Korean television series.
 On April 19, 2016, Joyce E. Bernal said she would direct the television series.
+Principal photography commenced on December 12, 2016.

 Casting

 On April 19, 2016, Alden Richards would play the role of Matteo, originally played by actor Kim Soo-hyun.
 On July 4, 2016, Jennylyn Mercado was hired to play the role of Steffi, originally played by Jun Ji-hyun.
 Richards was later announced not to appear in the series.
 On December 9, 2016, after conducting multiple auditions for the role of Matteo, Gil Cuerva was hired.
 The role of Doris was first offered to Alice Dixson which she turned down for personal reasons.
 On July 6, 2017, Spanky Manikan was replaced by Crispin Pineda for health reasons.